grafana/x-ray-datasource/README.md

 1. Click the **Add data source** button.
 1. Select **X-Ray** in the **Distributed tracing** section.

-> **Note:** If you have issues getting this data source to work and Grafana is giving you undescriptive errors, then check your log file (try looking in /var/log/grafana/grafana.log).
+> **Note:** If you have issues getting this data source to work and Grafana is giving you undescriptive errors, check your log file (/var/log/grafana/grafana.log).

 | Name                     | Description                                                                                                             |
 | ------------------------ | ----------------------------------------------------------------------------------------------------------------------- |